aggie-coding-club/Broke/README.md

 User selects radius for target searching

 Display:
-- Using Google Map API, display user location and corresponding stores containing the desired items along with a list of stores with location and distance information
+- Using Google Map API (in progress), display user location and corresponding stores containing the desired items along with a list of stores with location and distance information

 Web scraping:
 - Plan to use websraping to find stores with desired items at lowest price